King Kaluha

 Michael Alegado (born August 30, 1958), better known by his ring name King Kaluha, is an American professional wrestler and trainer.
 He is best known for his time in D. C. Drake's Continental Wrestling Alliance, the International Championship Wrestling and National Wrestling Federation during the 1980s.
 He also made brief appearances in the American Wrestling Association and Jim Crockett Promotions.

 Alegado worked for numerous Mid-Atlantic independent promotions during the 1990s including, most notably, Eastern Championship Wrestling, House of Pain Wrestling Federation / National Wrestling League, Maryland Championship Wrestling, Mid-Eastern Wrestling Federation, National Championship Wrestling, Steel City Wrestling and the Tri-State Wrestling Alliance.
 He occasionally wrestled as Doink the Clown in the Century Wrestling Alliance and NWA New Jersey from 1995 to 1997.

 He is considered one of the most respected wrestlers in the Northeastern United States according to Kenny Casanova and other wrestlers.
 Alegado mentored or trained a number of East Coast independent stars including, most notably, Tom Brandi and Steve Corino.
 He has occasionally appeared for Corino's Pro Wrestling WORLD-1 promotion as both a performer and trainer.
 In 2014, Alegado was inducted into the Maryland Wrestling Federation Hall of Fame.

 Early life

-Alegado was born and raised in the Fishtown section of Philadelphia, Pennsylvania.
+Alegado was born and raised in the Kensington, Philadelphia section of Philadelphia, Pennsylvania.
 He was the son of a Filipino World War II veteran and a local Polish-American woman.
 Alegado began playing ice hockey as a youth.
 After graduating from Villanova University with a psychology degree, he began working out in order to try out for a European ice hockey team.
 He spent many hours at a local gym heavy lifting which saw his size increase from 180 to 230 lb.
 Alegado was eventually noticed by a sports agent who suggested that he consider a career in professional wrestling.
 He trained with a man who had recently opened a wrestling school before making his pro debut in 1983.